inyeza/Python-Projects/Command Line Args-Env Variables/README.md

 - Environment variables provide a standardized way for different programs and services to communicate and share configuration information.
 - Many libraries and frameworks in Python provide support for reading configuration from environment variables, making it easy to integrate different components.

+- N.B: To set environment variables externally, it depends on the operating system.
+For example, on Unix-based systems, you might use the `export` command, while on Windows, you can use the `set` command.